 Should you keep your child home from school?

 Yes.
-Children may return twenty-four (24) hours after antibiotics have been started and when fever free for twenty-four (24) hours without the use of fever controlling medications.
+Children may return 24-hours after antibiotics have been started and when fever free for 24-hours without the use of fever controlling medications.

 Should you keep your child home from school?